pravinbhat/dse-zdm-test/README.md

 ## 3.1.
 Pre-requisites

-In order to run the terraform script sucessfully, the following procedures need to be executed in advance:
+In order to run the Terraform script successfully, the following procedures need to be executed in advance:

 1. Install Terraform software on the computer to run the script
 2. Install and configure AWS CLI properly.
 Make sure you have an AWS account that have the enough privilege to create and configure AWS resources.